leadr-msu/kepler-gl/index.md

     * Change your layer type back to “Cluster.”
     * In the “Layers Setting” menu, select “Add a layer.”
     * Name this second layer “Heat Map” and select that option under “Layer Type.”
     * You’ll see two boxes highlighted red: Lat + Lng.
-In the respective boxes, select the respective field (Lat = latitude; Lng = longitude)
+In the respective boxes, select the respective field (Lat = latitude; Lng = longitude).
     * Both of the clusters and heatmap are now overlapping on the same map and allow for some comparisons.
 2. Dual Map
+    * To do this, you will have to had followed the above steps.
-    * You can also view the maps side by side by selecting “Dual Map View” on the top right corner of the window.
+    * You can also view the maps side by side you just made by selecting “Dual Map View” on the top right corner of the window.
     * There is now a “Visible Layers” window that shows on each of your maps (also on the top right corner of the window).
     * In the Cluster map, de-select “heat map”
     * In the Heat map, de-select “interviews”